Luma-exe/Luma-Academia/_COMP2019 - Systems Programming 1/Lecture 3 - C Functions and More.md

 ## Visibility

-- Functions are visible from their declaration throughout the program
+- Functions are visible from (so not before) their declaration throughout the program
 - `static` qualifier makes a function invisible outside its source file
 - C standard library provides many built-in functions